 Outreach Imperial County and Coachella Valley residents to inform them about the Salton Sea’s current situation, short-term mitigation solutions and future management proposals.

 Educate Imperial County and Coachella Valley residents regarding Salton Sea’s current situation, its impact to public health and management effort.

 Engage community members to use the resources and tools available and encourage public participation in the decision making process while attending meetings, workshops and local events.

 The Salton Sea Today & Tomorrow

-The inflow to the sea is expected to decrease after 2017.
+The inflow to the sea has decreased after 2017.
 The salt concentration of the water will continue to increase over time due to the evaporation of lake water, thereby threatening fish, birds, and wildlife.
 The receding sea will also expose more dried playa, leading to greater dust emission and posing a public health risk to Imperial and Riverside Counties.

 Comite Civico Del Valle, Inc.

 235 Main St. Brawley, CA 92227